-When there is a decrease in premium and the change is verified by the 25th day of the month, the change is effective the month following the month the change is verified.
-When there is a decrease in premium and the change is verified on or after the 26th day of the month, the change is effective the second month following the month the change is verified.
+When there is a decrease in premium and the change is verified by the 25th day of the month, the change is effective the month following the month the change is verified on or after the 26th day of the month, the change is effective the second month following the month the change is verified.
 However, when the premium amount increases, a letter must be issued to inform the household of the increase at least 10 days before the first day of the following month.
 When the letter is issued less than 10 days before the first of the following month, the increase does not take effect until the first day of the month after that.